laravel/docs/billing.md

 <a name="simple-charge"></a>
 ### Simple Charge

-> {note} The `charge` method accepts the amount you would like to charge in the lowest denominator of the currency used by your application.
-For example, when using United States Dollars, amounts should be specified in pennies.

 If you would like to make a one-time charge against a customer, you may use the `charge` method on a billable model instance.
 You will need to [provide a payment method identifier](#payment-methods-for-single-charges) as the second argument to the `charge` method:

     use Illuminate\Http\Request;